accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

 ![Object-oriented programming](https://github.com/accesscode-2-1/unit-0/blob/master/images/oop.jpg)

-In Java, we can create a `class`, which then allows us to create many objects of the same kind or type.
+In Java, objects of the same kind are said to share a "type", a word we already know!
+For example, we might say that `motorcycle` and `semi-truck` are both of type `vehicle`.

+What if we'd like to make lots of a particular type of object?
+We can create a `class`:

 > *Definition:* A *class* is a blueprint for creating objects.